payne911/SR-ResCNN-Keras/README.md

 * Use x_test to generate bicubic enlargments
 * Use Keras ImagePreProcessing object
 * Provide the "Weights" and "Architecture JSON" for both models
-* Add "arg.parser" to facilitate command-line control
-* Provide with a command-line control to use the network for any image
 * Create Android Application that uses the model as a Proof of Concept
 * Make a proper README.md with this @ https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
 ```